pymupdf/PyMuPDF/docs/page.rst

    .. method:: getImageBbox(item)

-      *(New in version 1.16.0)*

       PDF only: Return the boundary box of an image.

+      *Changed in version 1.17.0:*

+      * The method should deliver mostly correct results now.
+      * The page's ``/Contents`` are no longer modified by this method.
+      * Images occurring inside embedded PDF pages (i.e. in **Form XObjects**) never correctly worked and are now ignored.
+Use the items of :meth:`Document.getPageXObjectList` to determine the bboxes of embedded PDF pages.

-      :arg list item: an item of the list :meth:`Page.getImageList` with *full=True* specified.
+      :arg list,str item: an item of the list :meth:`Page.getImageList` with *full=True* specified, or the **name** entry of such an item, which is item[-3] (or item[7] respectively). *Changed in v1.17.0:* only images are considered where item[1] == 0.
+This are images **directly** referenced by the page.

       :rtype: :ref:`Rect`
       :returns: the boundary box of the image.
-         Changed in version 1.16.7 If the page in fact does not display this image, an infinite rectangle is returned now.
+         *(Changed in version 1.16.7)* If the page in fact does not display this image, an infinite rectangle is returned now.
 In previous versions, an exception was raised.

-      .. warning:: The method internally cleans the page's */Contents* object(s) using :meth:`Page._cleanContents()`.
-Please consult its description for implications.
+         *(Changed in version 1.17.0)* Only images referenced directly by the page are considered.
+This means that images occurring in embedded PDF pages are ignored and an infinite rectangle is returned.

       .. note::

-         * Be aware that :meth:`Page.getImageList` may contain "dead" entries, i.e. there may be image references which -- although present in the PDF -- are **not displayed** by this page.
-In this case an exception is raised.
+         * Be aware that :meth:`Page.getImageList` may contain "dead" entries, i.e. there may be image references which are **not displayed** by this page.
+In this case an infinite rectangle is returned.
-         * This function is still somewhat **experimental**: it does not yet cover all possibilities of how an image location might have been coded, but instead makes some simplifying assumptions.
-As a result you occasionally may find the bbox incorrectly calculated.
-In contrast, image blocks returned by :meth:`Page.getText` ("dict" or "rawdict" options) do contain a correct bbox on the one hand, but on the other hand do **not allow an (easy) identification** of the image as a PDF object.
-There are however ways to match these information pieces -- please consult the recipes chapter.
+         * As mentioned above, images inside embedded PDF pages are ignored by this method.

    .. index::
       pair: matrix; getSVGimage